Metropolis Video: History

 In August 1975, Metropolis Video members convinced CBGB's owner Hilly Kristal to let them shoot performances.
 The group descended into the then little-known club with a multi-camera, live-switched, live-mixed audio/video system and despite the limitations of their set up, produced some of the most complete documentation of the early New York punk rock music scene in existence.
 The collection of videos is now represented by Historic Films.

 After the dissolution of Metropolis Video in 1977, filmmaker Pat Ivers continued to film the New York punk scene together with Emily Armstrong in a project called Advanced TV, later dubbed GoNightclubbing.

 Programs

-Metropolis Video’s first project, the CBGB Festival of Unrecorded Bands, in August 1975, captured Blondie, Joe and Blake, The Heartbreakers with Richard Hell (their third live performance), and the Talking Heads (as a trio).
-Metropolis Video shot the Talking Heads on two other occasions, in October and December 1975.
+Metropolis Video’s first project, the CBGB Festival of Unrecorded Bands, in August 1975, captured Blondie, Joe and Blake, The Heartbreakers with Richard Hell (their third live performance), and Talking Heads (as a trio).
+Metropolis Video shot Talking Heads on two other occasions, in October and December 1975.
 The December concert is excerpted in the 2011 film produced by Eagle Rock Entertainment, Talking Heads: Chronology.